JamesPMColeman/My-CS-Notes/demonotes.md

 * Know your audience
 	* Your language should be specific to who is listening
 	* Explain Jargon when necessary
-	* Tell stakeholders what they want to hear not what they dont
+	* Tell stakeholders what they want to hear not what they don't

 * Come up with content
 	* List all completed work for the sprint
-	* Group tasks logicly
+	* Group tasks logically
 	* Drop stories that wont demo well
 	* Some non-user story content
 		* Governance
 		* Testing process
-		* Anthing that shows the value of the project
+		* Anything that shows the value of the project

 * Tell a story
 	* Enumerating completed user stories is boring
 	* Try to excite the stakeholders
-	* Be naritive
+	* Be narrative
 	* Be brief and to the point
 	* Sprint goals over individual tickets
 	* Group like topics